twalthr/incubator-flink/docs/dev/table/streaming/match_recognize.md

 on the [output mode](#output-mode) setting.

 On the other hand `DEFINE` allows to specify conditions that rows have to fulfill in order to be classified to according [pattern variable](#defining-pattern).
+If a condition is not defined for a pattern variable, a default condition will be used, which evaluates to `true` for every row.

 For more thorough explanation on expressions that you can use in those clauses please have a look at [event stream navigation](#event-stream-navigation).

 Defining pattern
 ----------------

-MATCH_RECOGNIZE clause allows user to search for patterns in event streams using a powerful and expressive language that is somewhat similar to widespread regular expression syntax.
+`MATCH_RECOGNIZE` clause allows user to search for patterns in event streams using a powerful and expressive language that is somewhat similar to widespread regular expression syntax.
 Every pattern is constructed from building blocks called pattern variables, to whom operators (quantifiers and other modifiers) can be applied.
 The whole pattern must be enclosed in brackets.
 Example pattern: